inseven/reconnect/docs/index.md

 - Browse files on your Psion
 - Transfer files between your Mac and Psion
-- Add and remove Psion programs
+- Add and remove programs
 - Automatically convert image files
 - Preview SIS installer files using QuickLook
-- Capture screenshots of your Psion
+- Capture screenshots